Skin Models in Cosmetic Science: Bridging Established Methods and Novel Technologies

 Oral presentations & posters

-The number of oral presentations is limited, convenors will process a selection and confirm your presentation not later than Thursday 31th October 2019.
+The number of oral presentations is limited, convenors will process a selection and confirm your presentation few days later.

 Please note that we do not print the posters, but racks & pins will be provided for up to A0 sizes, portrait format.